Why Should I Plant a Pollinator Garden?

 Starting a project like this can feel a little daunting at first.
 Thankfully, there are plenty of experienced teachers ready to offer a helping hand and demystify the process.

-Stephanie Judge is the Conservation Project Manager for The Nature Conservancy in Wisconsin and has spent years leading a major restoration effort at Chiwaukee Prairie.
-She also recently converted the grass lawn around her home into a beautiful native prairie.
-In this video presentation, follow along as Steph gives step-by-step instructions for how to tackle your own native yard project, including siting, seed selection and sourcing, techniques for removing the old yard and planting the new seed, and notes about the many benefits to you and nature.
+Stephanie Judge is the former Conservation Project Manager for The Nature Conservancy in Wisconsin and has spent years leading a major restoration effort at Chiwaukee Prairie.
+She also has converted the grass lawn around her home into a beautiful native prairie.
+In this video presentation, follow along as Steph gives step-by-step instructions for how to tackle your own native yard project, including siting, seed selection and sourcing, techniques for removing the old yard and planting the new seed and notes about the many benefits to you and nature.

 As a supplement to Steph’s step-by-step guide, you may also want to check out this Homeowner’s Guide to Landscaping with Native Plants to Ward Off Invasives & Benefit Wildlife from the Midwest Invasive Plants Network.
 See also their Landscape Alternatives to Woody Invasives.

-If you’re struggling to deal with invasive plants on your property, the Midwest Invasive Plant Network is always an excellent resource for weed identification, control, and native plant replacement options.
+If you’re struggling to deal with invasive plants on your property, the Midwest Invasive Plant Network is always an excellent resource for weed identification, control and native plant replacement options.
 The Woody Invasives of the Great Lakes Collaborative also provides an excellent guide to controlling problem plants.

 What Are Some Native Plant Resources?